sdsc-hpc-training-org/basic_skills/using_github/README.md

 * Authenticated cloning
 This method requires that you create a [GitHub](https://github.com/) account and then you must be added to the repository project team.
+If you do not currently have a GitHub account, please consider obtaining one prior to attending the Summer Institute.
+How you can integrate git and GitHub into your work will be discussed in many SDSC tutorials.